-Price: baby swing range from $50 right up to $250.
+Price: baby swing ranges from $50 right up to $250.
 The best ones are in between this price range and around the $100 to $150 mark.

 We have taken the time to test trial the top two baby swings that operate side to side.
 Read our reviews below to help you to decide which one to purchase for your little one.

-It’s also good to know, when can baby go in swing?
+It’s also good to know, when the can a baby go in the swing?
 They can use the swings below from birth, both have good head support.
 They can be used up until your baby weighs around 25 pounds to 30 pounds, so around 1 to 2 years of age.

 The two most important things to consider when buying a baby swing is if the seat reclines and if the swing goes back and forth and side to side too.
 It’s good to know the Fisher Price swing weight limit so that you know your baby is not too heavy to use it before you buy it.

 This baby swing covers both of these aspects, the swing can move side to side or back and forth, so your baby has the best of both worlds.
 The seat will also recline into a few different positions, the baby doesn’t have to be sat upright all the time.